English Language Arts Materials Collections for Instructionally Embedded States

 The person associated with teaching the student art.

-The person associated with a different familiar routine (e.g., person that teaches reading).
+The person associated with a different familiar routine (e.g., person who teaches reading).

 Contained in this document:

-• Lists by grade of common materials used in ELA testlets.
+• Lists by grade of materials commonly used in ELA testlets

 • Lists by grade of materials that may be used to administer testlets to students who are blind or have visual impairments.
 Some ELA testlets are special forms designed for these students, while others are general testlets that have been adapted to make them accessible for students who are blind or have visual impairments.